kubic71/bachelors-thesis/README.md

-# Exploring the vulnerabilities of commercial AI systems against adversarial attacksbachelors-thesis
+# Exploring the vulnerabilities of commercial AI systems against adversarial attacks
 My bachelor's TeX thesis and other related materials